The GSC Travel Grant is closed due to university travel restrictions of COVID-19.

-Graduate Student Council and the Graduate School are now offering Travel Awards at four different tiers:
+Graduate Student Council and the Graduate School are offering Travel Grants at four different tiers.

-These awards provide partial funding for conference travel-related expenses.
-Recipients of each award will be determined by evaluating the type of presentation, the type of conference, service the student provides to the university and community, and what the recipient hopes to gain from the attending the conference.
+Grants are open to all graduate students who will be presenting their work at a conference, and provide partial funding for conference travel-related expenses.
+Recipients of each grant will be determined by evaluating the type of presentation, the type of conference, and the service the student provides to the University.

-Recipients of travel grant awards may be contacted by a representative from the Office of University Advancement, to gather information on the impact of the travel grant on the recipient’s professional development.
+Recipients of travel grants may be contacted by a representative from the Office of University Advancement, to gather information on the impact of the travel grant on the recipient’s professional development.
 This information may be shared with donors for the purpose of donor stewardship.

-Applications must be submitted electronically through the following page: https://goo.gl/forms/6v8V2JKlbIih7pEC2.
+Applications must be submitted electronically through the following page: Travel Grant Application.

 Any graduate student enrolled in a Master’s or PhD granting program is eligible.
 There is no preference given for type of degree or program of the applicant.
 These factors are not considered in the scoring process.

 Funds will be awarded based on three equally weighted metrics: 1) the reason for event attendance (podium presentations versus attending for professional development, for example), 2) conference location (international versus local, for example), and 3) the student’s service to the community (committee member, volunteer, etc.).
 Note that paid positions such as Teaching Assistantships cannot be considered service.

 - Applicants must apply for the Travel Grant based on the conference date.
 No exceptions will be made.
 Applications that are submitted during the incorrect quarter will not be considered.
 See below for award cycle.

 |Quarter||Conference Date||Application due by 5pm MST on:||Funds transferred to department by:|